SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of my favorite things to do in San Francisco with teenagers is the Golden Gate Bridge bike tour.

-Not only will you get to ride along the waterfront and up and over the 1.6 mile-long architectural wonder, you'll get to hang onto the rental bikes for the rest of the day so you and your teens can continue exploring on your own after the guided portion ends.
+Not only will you get to ride along the waterfront and up and over the 1.7-mile-long architectural wonder, but you'll get to hang onto the rental bikes for the rest of the day so you and your teens can continue exploring on your own after the guided portion ends.

 >> Find out more details about the bike tour on GetYourGuide

-What is a better way to please your teens than letting them play video games in the heart of SF's most popular tourist district!
+What better way to please your teens than letting them play video games in the heart of SF's most popular tourist district?
 But at this Pier 39 attraction, I bet you'll want to play too.

 >> View what you can expect at the 7D Experience

-But the exclusive tour will take you to even cooler places that only the team and staff go, including the dugout, the visitors' batting cage and clubhouse, the press box, and a luxury suite.
+But the exclusive tour will take you to even more incredible places that only the team and staff go to, including the dugout, the visitors' batting cage and clubhouse, the press box, and a luxury suite.

 >> Visit the SF Giant's Oracle Ballpark

-If you really want to make your teen's visit to the SF Bay Area a memorable one, take them to a Warriors game, Giants or A's game, or 49ers game.
-We are so lucky to have the hottest team in basketball, and not just one, but two, MLB teams.
+If you want to make your teen's visit to the SF Bay Area a memorable one, take them to a Warriors, Giants, or 49ers game.
+We are so lucky to have the hottest team in basketball and a baseball team that is fun to watch.

 We also have one of the best NFL teams in our backyard.